SamuelCooper1105/FP532/README.md

 and then run
 |$ kaggle datasets download tmdb/tmdb-movie-metadata|
 and
-|$ kaggle datasets download rotten-tomatoes-movie-and-critic-reviews-dataset
+|$ kaggle datasets download stefanoleone992/rotten-tomatoes-movie-and-critic-reviews-dataset
 be sure to run these commands in the repo the ipynb file is contained in.
 ### CSE 532 Final Project